obfuscatedgeek/chatgpt-lets-talk/readme.md

 ![Step 3](/images/install-4.png)

-4. Click on "Load unpacked" and select the folder.
+4. Click on "Load unpacked" and select the folder where you cloned the repo or if you downloaded the zip - select the unzipped folder.
 Enjoy!

 ![Step 4](/images/install-5.png)